Kumaahran Sathasivam

-Kumaahran a/l Sathasivam (born 3 July 1996) is a Malaysian footballer who plays as a forward for Petaling Jaya City in the Malaysia Super League.
+Kumaahran a/l Sathasivam (born 3 July 1996) is a Malaysian footballer who plays as a forward for Sabah in the Malaysia Super League.

 Club career

 Kumaahran began his senior career playing in Singapore, representing Harimau Muda in the 2015 S.League.

 In 2016, he made a move to the Malaysian Super League by signing for the newly promoted Penang FA.

 International career

 In August 2015, Kumaahran was selected by Dollah Salleh, the national head coach, to be part of the twenty-two men squad for the matches against Bangladesh, the UAE and Saudi Arabia.
 At a young age of 19, he earned his first international cap in the match against Bangladesh.
 In that match, he came on as a substitute for Nor Farhan Muhammad in the 73rd minute.